LCoul/MDELinux/README.md

-# LOCAL COMPUTER USING POWERSHELL
+# Local Computer Using PowerShell

 ## Generate a private/public key pair that you can use for connection between the Control Node and the Managed Nodes
 Connect to the server, for example using this command: ssh rod@ms-012.myworkspace.microsoft.com -p 45163.